-'''

-CoordinateInfo addCoordinate ()
+''' CoordinateInfo addCoordinate ()

 CoordinateInfo addCoordinate (

 double min, double max, int flags, RigidBodyConstraint limCon)

 '''

 Each creates a new CoordinateInfo object (which is an inner class of RigidBodyCoupling), and adds it to the coupling's coordinate list.
-In the second method, min and max give the initial range limits, and limCon, if non-null, specifies a unilateral constraint (previously created using addConstraint) for enforcing the limits and causes that constraint's LIMIT to be set.
+In the second method, min and max give the initial range limits, and limCon, if non-null, specifies a constraint (previously created using addConstraint) that is parallel to the twist associated with the coordinate's motion and which can be used for enforcing the limits.
+Specifying a non-null limCon will cause the constraint's LIMIT flag to be set.
 The argument flags is reserved for future use and should be set to 0.
-If not specified, the default coordinate limits are $(-\inf,\inf)$.
+If not specified, the default coordinate limits are (-inf,inf).